Shardcached/shardcached/README.md

     -W <num_http_workers> number of http worker threads (defaults to '10') -x <nodes>            new list of nodes to migrate the shardcache to.
 The format to use is the same as for the '-n' option

        Builtin storage types:
          * mem            memory based storage
             Options:
               - initial_table_size=<size>    the initial number of slots in the internal hashtable
               - max_table_size=<size>        the maximum number of slots that the internal hashtable can be grown up to

          * fs             filesystem based storage
             Options:
-            - storage_path=<path>          the parh where to store the keys/values on the filesystem
+              - storage_path=<path>          the path where to store the keys/values on the filesystem
               - tmp_path=<path>              the path to a temporary directory to use while new data is being uploaded
 ```

 ===============================================================================================================================